Football in Nigeria: Women's football

-The women's national team (the Super Falcons) has been a dominant force on the African continent since its inception.
+Ever since its inception, the women's national team (the Super Falcons) remain a dominant force in the African continent.
 They have qualified for every FIFA Women's World Cup and won the first seven CAF Women's Championships before having their run end in 2008 against Equatorial Guinea.
 Great players for the Falcons include Mercy Akide, Maureen Mmadu and Perpetua Nkwocha.